 Ludwig Fryburger was born in 1743 in Baden, Germany.
 He arrived in America on ‘The Hero’ October 27, 1764 and took an oath to the ‘Province and State of Pennsylvania’.
-He probably fought in the American Revolution, shown by a marker at his headstone, no records found yet to prove this.
+Around 1766 Ludwig married Anna Maria Beattty.
+Ludwig probably fought in the American Revolution, shown by a marker at his headstone, no records found yet to prove this.
 In 1786 he paid taxes in Northumberland, Pennsylvania on: 50 acres of land, 1 horse, 2 cows, valued at $13, state tax was 0 pounds 2 shillings 2 pence.
 In 1790 he is on the country’s first federal census living in Northumberland.
-PA with his wife, 4 sons and 2 daughters.
+PA with wife Anna, 4 sons and 2 daughters.
 Ludwig and family moved to Goshen, Ohio around 1800.
 Ludwig died there in 1802 and is buried in Myers Cemetery, Goshen, Ohio.
 His headstone has him as the first burial in this cemetery.
-He shares a headstone with his wife Mary.
+He shares a headstone with his wife Anna.
 There are several Fryburgers buried in this cemetery.

 - Names of foreigners who took the oath at HathiTrust.
 Page 466 List of foreigners imported in the ship Hero Capt.
 Ralph Forster from Rotterdam last from Cowes.
 Qualified Oct 27, 1764 [30 – Vol XVII random?], Ludwig Frieburger, page 466 right column 4th name.

 - Pennsylvania, Tax and Exoneration, 1768-1801 at Ancestry.
 1786 Northumberland Penn image 83 of 111 Penns. on Ancestry.